 Windows 10 users have been facing login screen loop issues for the past couple of months.
 When the login screen pops up, ask the user to key-in login information, and after hitting enter, it goes back to the same login screen again.
 In this post, we will talk more about Windows 10 login screen loop issue, why it happens, and how to fix this problem.

-Causes for Windows 10 login screen loop:
+Causes for Windows 10 Login Screen Loop:

 - The first and foremost reason for this problem is the recently installed Windows Update.
 Most of us are aware that Microsoft deploys updates to keep the OS up to date.
-However, there are situations were newly installed Windows Update doesn’t get installed correctly, or conflict between any third-party applications causes a breakdown
+However, there are situations where newly installed Windows Update doesn’t get installed correctly, or conflict between any third-party applications causes a breakdown

 - Another reason is upgrading from the previous version of Windows to Windows 10.
 When a user upgrades to the newest build of Windows 10 using an option provided by Windows 10 installer, it upgrades or migrates all files/applications/drivers and many more.
-Thus, if an application which is not at all compatible with Windows 10, it will start creating a problem like not responding, login screen error, graphics error, an issue with registry or policies.
+Thus, if an application is not at all compatible with Windows 10, it will start creating a problem like not responding, login screen error, graphics error, or an issue with the registry or policies.

 Here are a few ways via which we can resolve this problem.

 - Try to restart the computer or do a hard shutdown, if required.